Annual GYN Exam Specialists

-During the annual visit you can expect a comprehensive medical history to be taken, a physical exam which will include a full body exam along with breast exam and pelvic exam.
-At the time of the pelvic exam the provider will use an instrument called a speculum to allow visualization of the internal walls of the vagina as well as the cervix.
+During the annual visit, you can expect a comprehensive medical history to be taken, a physical exam which will include a full body exam along with a breast exam and pelvic exam.
+At the time of the pelvic exam, the provider will use an instrument called a speculum to allow visualization of the internal walls of the vagina as well as the cervix.
 It is during this part of the exam that a pap test can be collected as well as other tests such as cultures for infections.
 Depending on your age, blood samples may be drawn and other tests may be ordered or recommended.

 What is the pelvic exam?

 - Speculum exam – Allows the provider to see the inner walls of the vagina as well as the cervix and collect specimens such as the pap test, cultures for sexually transmitted viruses as well as cultures for vaginal infections.